Virginia Madsen

 bio

 One of Hollywood’s most versatile and unique actresses.
-A cool, classic beauty, with a vibrant blonde mane and an exuberant flair for the dramatic, Virginia Madsen is one of Hollywood’s most versatile and unique actresses.
+A cool, classic beauty, with a vibrant blonde mane and an exuberant flair for the dramatic.
 Not only did she receive amazing reviews for her Academy Award and Golden Globe nominated performance in Alexander Payne’s hit film, Sideways, but this Independent Spirit Award-winning actress has an illustrious resume of roles alongside the most notable and respected actors in the business.

 Virginia Gayle Madsen was born in north of Chicago, Illinois, the daughter of Elaine (née Melson), an Emmy-winning poet, producer and playwright who often works for PBS, and Calvin Madsen, a fireman.
 Her mother left a career in corporate business to pursue a writing career.
 Her brother is actor Michael Madsen.
 Her paternal grandparents were Danish and her mother has Irish and distant Native American ancestry.
 Virginia is a graduate of New Trier High School in Winnetka, Illinois.